mdiclemaral/IR_NB_kNN_classify/README.md

 # Text Classification with Naive Bayes vs KNN
-Multinomial Naive Bayes (NB) and k Nearest Neighbor (kNN) algorithms for text classification for Text data in Reuters files.
+Multinomial Naive Bayes (NB) and k Nearest Neighbor (kNN) implementation from scratch for text classification Text data in Reuters files.
 Python version 3.8 is used.

 Runs with: